Windows OS Hub

 select vm to convert

-Set the parameters of your new VM.
+Set the virtual hardware settings for your new (destination) VM.

 set VM properties